Sample Hub Part 4: How to Stay 'Informed' About Informed Consent

 Your Global Partner in Patient Consent

-Learn more about how Brooks Life Sciences can help you lower sample management costs, shorten research timelines and maximize the use of your research samples.
+Download our whitepaper on Informed Consent to learn more about how Brooks Life Sciences can help you lower sample management costs, shorten research timelines, and maximize the use of your research samples.

 1. International Compilation of Human Research Standards: 2018 Edition.
 Compiled by Office for Human Research Protections.
 U.S. Department of Health and Human Services.